- ATHLETES & FAMILIES

 Law Enforcement Torch Run

-Special Olympics Northern California is proud of the dedicated Law Enforcement personnel from all over Northern California who are committed to raising thousands of dollars for our athletes and for bringing public awareness to our Program.
+Special Olympics Northern California is proud of the dedicated law enforcement personnel from all over Northern California who are committed to raising thousands of dollars for our athletes and fincreasing public awareness to our Program.

 Register now to carry the Flame of Hope through your community on its way to Summer Games!